TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step2.md

 ---

-## 🔍 Question 2: Pattern Matching with Special Characters
+## 🔍 Practice Exercise 2: Pattern Matching with Special Characters

 Let's search for patterns instead of exact text - this is where grep becomes really powerful: